WinPlay02/GitCraft/readme.md

                                models, language files, ...) in natural order.
                                This is disabled by default as it modifies original data.
+      --unpick=<unpick>      Specifies the unpick information used to unpick constants in the source tree.
+None is selected by default.
+Possible values are: none, yarn, feather
 If you want to decompile versions which are not part of the default minecraft meta, put the JSON files of these versions (e.g. 1_16_combat-0.json) into the "extra-versions" directory